mrled/random-Random-seed-version-testing/readme.md

 I've included the following in this repo:

-1. A python script that calls the .seed() method with version=1 under Python 3, and without a version= argument under Python 2, and then .randrange().
+1. A python script that calls the `.seed()` method with `version=1` under Python 3, and without a version= argument under Python 2, and then `.randrange(0, 65535, 1)`.
 It uses as a seed every word in a wordlist I happened to have in /usr/share/dict.
 1. A shell script that runs the script with the Python versions I happen to have installed locally, along with Python 2.7 and 3.4-3.9 in the ci-image Docker container linked from the Python download page.
 1. The results from each Python version